Can I Eat Expired Orange Wine?

 Expert Source

-"Orange wine should be stored in a cool, dark place at a consistent temperature of around 55°F to 65°F to maintain quality and prevent spoilage, and it is best consumed within 3-5 days of opening to ensure freshness and safety."
+"Orange wine should be stored in a cool, dark place away from direct sunlight and fluctuating temperatures to maintain its quality.
+Once opened, it is best consumed within 3-5 days to ensure freshness and prevent spoilage." - USDA

 ⚠️Spoiled Orange Wine